smoroso/myclub_website_steps_preview/README.md

 /add_star

 ## Django Formtools for Steps Form
-/add_contact
-/edit_contact
-/add_booking
-/update_booking
+/add_contact - Basic 2 steps form
+/add_booking - 2 or 3 steps form + save
-  Use cases:
+/update_booking - Use cases:
   - Create someone with a business then update the night counts => WORKS
-    - Create someone with a business then update to remove the business => Flaky
+  - Create someone with a business then update to remove the business => WORKS
-      Note: Does not really work because on next update business is preselected and value still exists
-    - Create somene without a business the update the night counts => WORKS
+  - Create someone without a business then update the night counts => WORKS
-    - Create somene without a business the update the night counts then add a business => WORKS
+  - Create someone without a business then add a business => WORKS

 ## Both Steps and Preview